VIN-y/MissChanger/STLs/README.md

 The <u>X endstop trigger</u> is mounted to the back of the original "Tap_Center" using an M3x30mm bolt, which go through centre hole of the linear rail.
 There is a slot to add a M3 nut on the trigger.

+**Note:**

-**Note:** Do not insert the threaded insert for the centre hole, see picture below.
+(1) Do not insert the threaded insert for the centre hole, see picture below.
 Alternatively (if you are reusing parts from another Voron-Tap assembly), the threading can be drilled out with a 3mm bit.

+(2) If you have the default Voron endstops assembly, which uses the Y drag chain, then you don't need this endstop assembly.
+Nevertheless, you will still need the `[homming_overide]` function (given in `Software/homing-TC.cfg`) function; as it contain the needed commands to initialise multiple toolheads.

 ![20240218_221143.jpg](/images/20240218_221143.jpg)